July 1, 2015 proved to be an historic date for Georgia’s children with autism, their families, and providers of applied behavior analysis (ABA).

 - Explorers Club is a program for individuals who have mastered all early intervention skills and can care for themselves.
 Services here are designed to increase mastery of more complicated social and learning skills.

-Pathways Behavioral Consulting, Dunwoody
+Pathways Behavioral Consulting/Autism Center, Dunwoody

 Pathways Behavioral Consulting provides ABA services to enhance the education and lives of individuals with autism, from early childhood to adult, and in the home, school, and community.